-The notes are effectively subordinated to the existing and future liabilities of our subsidiaries.
+The notes are effectively subordinated to our secured debt and the existing and future liabilities of our subsidiaries.

 The notes are our senior unsecured obligations and will rank equal in right of payment to our other senior unsecured debt from time to time outstanding.
+At December 27, 2009, we had approximately \$1.135 billion in principal amount of indebtedness outstanding on a consolidated basis, all of which would rank equal in right of payment to the notes, as well as approximately \$14.1 million of subsidiary indebtedness that would be structurally senior to the notes.
 The notes are not secured by any of our assets.
 Any future claims of secured lenders with respect to assets securing their loans will be prior to any claim of the holders of the notes with respect to those assets.
+At December 27, 2009, we did not have any secured indebtedness.

 Our subsidiaries are separate and distinct legal entities from us.
 Our subsidiaries have no obligation to pay any amounts due on the notes or to provide us with funds to meet our payment obligations on the notes, whether in the form of dividends, distributions, loans or other payments.
 In addition, any payment of dividends, loans or advances by our subsidiaries could be subject to statutory or contractual restrictions.
 Payments to us by our subsidiaries will also be contingent upon the subsidiaries' earnings and business considerations.
 Our right to receive any assets of any of our subsidiaries upon their bankruptcy, liquidation or reorganization, and therefore the right of the holders of the notes to participate in those assets, will be effectively subordinated to the claims of that subsidiary's creditors, including trade creditors.
 In addition, even if we are a creditor of any of our subsidiaries, our right as a creditor would be subordinate to any security interest in the assets of our subsidiaries and any indebtedness of our subsidiaries senior to that held by us.
-At March 29, 2009, we had approximately \$755.4 million in principal amount of short- and long-term indebtedness outstanding on a consolidated basis, of which \$10.7 million of subsidiary indebtedness would be structurally senior to the notes.